Red-BY/FalcomModCompendium/README.md

 - [Japanese Battle Voices](https://mega.nz/file/7FI3FJ6S#7hciKJZEUreR5Gp-D_AeQAuEyCN51g7D18PE9nYDhew) <br>

-Adds Japanese battle voices to the game, this is meant to be used along side the Evolution Voices Mod as the game only supports English battle voices out of the box.
-After installation you'll be able to swith between English and Japanese voices in ingame Options menu. <br>
+Adds Japanese battle voices to the game, this is meant to be used alongside the Evolution Voices Mod as the game only supports English battle voices out of the box.
+After installation, you'll be able to switch between English and Japanese voices in in-game Options menu. <br>
 📝 Extract contents of the archive into your game directory and replace when asked.<br>

 <br>